mgupta70/PIDQA/README.md

 # PIDQA

 PIDQA is a novel question–answering dataset built for querying Piping and Instrumentation Diagrams (P&IDs).
-It contains 64,000 QA pairs spanning 500 P&ID sheets from the [Dataset-P&ID](https://drive.google.com/drive/u/1/folders/1gMm_YKBZtXB3qUKUpI-LF1HE_MgzwfeR) collection (Click [here](https://arxiv.org/pdf/2109.03794) for the source paper).
+It contains 64,000 QA pairs spanning 500 P&ID sheets from the [Dataset-P&ID](https://drive.google.com/drive/u/1/folders/1gMm_YKBZtXB3qUKUpI-LF1HE_MgzwfeR) collection (Click [here](https://arxiv.org/pdf/2109.03794) for the source paper of Dataset-P&ID).
 Each question is accompanied by a syntactically correct Cypher query for graph-based reasoning.

 ### 📊 Dataset Statistics